mgroov/CS579-ReverseEngineering/Week5.md

 ![image](https://user-images.githubusercontent.com/44854053/231052623-386f7337-3fca-4f07-8122-7c187a006379.png)

 From there I generated a cpp script to generate the serial.
+In order for it to run it requires the pid.
+You'll need g++ and run g++ filename.cpp.
+It will make a.out then run ./a.out pid

 ```cpp